Chocolate Velvet Pie with Meringue Crust

 - Grated chocolate, chocolate curls or chocolate shards to garnish, optional

-Spread meringue in pie plate, smoothing top with an offset spatula.
-Bake for one hour, then turn off oven and leave meringue in oven to cool.
+- Spread meringue in a pie plate, smoothing the top with an offset spatula.
+Bake for one hour, then turn off the oven and leave the meringue in the oven to cool.

-When meringue shell is cool, make the filling.
+- When the meringue shell is cool, make the filling.

-Whip cream with sugar until stiff peaks form.
-Add cooled chocolate to the cream, and gently fold in until all white streaks are gone.
+- Whip cream with sugar until stiff peaks form.
+Add the cooled chocolate to the cream, and gently fold in until all white streaks are gone.

 As an option, you may dust the finished pie with powdered sugar or cocoa powder.